-Every week I shall be offering intercessory prayers when I access daily Mass online for each of the MAC School Communities.
-Every day this week I shall be holding in prayer before the Lord, all the Staff, Pupils, Families and Governors/Directors who belong to: Saint Augustine’s Catholic High School.
+Every week I shall be offering intercessory prayers when I access daily Mass online for each of the School Communities and MAC Schools starting today.
+Every day this week I shall be holding in prayer before the Lord, all the Staff, Pupils, Families and Governors/Directors who belong to: Our Lady of Mount Carmel Catholic First School.

 Daily special candle offered for all MAC Staff, pupils and their families – Spring Term 1- January-February 2021.

-A special candle continues to burn again for us all in honour of Our Lady of Lourdes and the Holy Family of Jesus, Mary and Joseph.
+Every day this week and throughout this Term, a special candle will continue to burn again for us all in honour of Our Lady of Lourdes and the Holy Family of Jesus, Mary and Joseph.
 May they keep us all safe and well in these days of trial perplexity and confusion.
 May your days and weeks go well for you, your pupils, and their families in these days within all the School Communities in our MAC.

 Our Lady of Mount Carmel, pray for us.
 Amen.